jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 The Green bin collection is combined with the glass bin collection and occurs on same day, although any glass recycling is collected separately.

-Since 2025/26 it is no longer possible to directly see the specific schedule name for your address.
-Using the 2024/25 dataset from the legacy refuse search tool, the following address lookups are samples to map against.
+Since 2025/26 it is no longer possible to directly see the specific schedule name for your address under the newer system.
+Using the previous dataset from the legacy refuse search system, the following address lookups are samples to map against.

 | Schedule name  | Sample address search |
 |----------------|-----------------------|